 by Michael Unterguggenberger, Burgomaster of Woergl

-Geld Reform.
-This is a German language monetary reform website which has some English language material.
-It contains the entire text (in German) of the only book about the Woergl currency I know of: Fritz Schwarz’s book, Das Geldwunder von Woergl.
+The website, Geld Reform, is a monetary reform site containing mostly German language material with some material in English.
+It contains the entire text (in German) of the only book about the Wörgl currency I know of, that of Fritz Schwarz mentioned above, Das Experiment von Wörgl.